mcprentiss/iss-status/README.md

 #  iss-status
-Access the ISS status in real-time, from your terminal.
+Access the ISS astronaut status in real-time, from your terminal.

 ## Dependencies
 To run this script you will need to install [jq](https://stedolan.github.io/jq/download)